-5 CCMs with a base line catch of 10 t or less may increase its catch as long as it does not exceed 10 t.

-6 300 tons of the catch limit of Pacific bluefin tuna 30kg or larger of Chinese Taipei may be transferred to Japan in 2020, subject to a notification by Chinese Taipei to the Secretariat.
-This transfer may apply for 2020 only.
-Adoption the catch limit shall be deducted from or may be added to the catch limit for the following year.
-The maximum underage that a CCM may carry over in any given year shall not exceed 5% of its annual initial catch limit1.
-However, in 2018, 2019, and 20202021 CCMs may use part of the catch limit for Pacific bluefin tuna smaller than 30 kg stipulated in paragraph 2 (2) above to catch Pacific bluefin tuna 30 kg or larger in the same year.
-In this case, the amount of catch 30 kg or larger shall be counted against the catch limit for Pacific bluefin tuna smaller than 30 kg.
+- 4 CCMs, not described in paragraph 3, may increase their catch of Pacific bluefin tuna 30kg or larger by 15% above their 2002-2004 annual average levels.
+CCMs with a base line catch of 10 tons or less of Pacific bluefin tuna 30 kg or larger may increase their catch as long as it does not exceed 10 metric tons per year. - Any overage or underage of the catch limit shall be deducted from or may be added to the catch limit for the following year.
+The maximum underage that a CCM may carry over in any given year shall not exceed 5% of its annual initial catch limit. - 6 CCMs described in paragraph 3 may use part of the catch limit for Pacific bluefin tuna smaller than 30 kg stipulated in paragraph 3 above to catch Pacific bluefin tuna 30 kg or larger in the same year.
+In this case, the amount of catch 30 kg or larger shall be counted against the catch limit for Pacific bluefin tuna smaller than 30 kg 2 .
 CCMs shall not use the catch limit for Pacific bluefin tuna 30 kg or larger to catch Pacific bluefin tuna smaller than 30 kg.
-The ISC is requested to review, in its work referred to in Section 5 of Harvest Strategy, the implications of this special provision in terms of PBF mortality and stock rebuilding probabilities in 20201.
-Based on that review, in 20201 the Northern Committee will determine whether it should be continued past 20201, and if so, recommend changes to the CMM as appropriate.